-MANDATORY DISCLOSURE REQUIREMENTS LOCATION OF DISCLOSURE GOVERNANCE STRUCTURE • Disclosure of the Board's oversight of ESG issues; Stakeholder Engagement and Materiality Assessment The Board's ESG management approach and strategy, including the process used to evaluate, prioritise and manage material ESG-related issues (including risks to the issuer's businesses); and Governance How the Board reviews progress made against ESG-related goals and targets with an explanation of how they relate to the issuer's businesses Governance REPORTING PRINCIPLES Materiality: (i) The process to identify and the criteria for the selection of material ESG factors; and (ii) If a stakeholder engagement is conducted, a description of significant stakeholders identified, and the process and results of the issuer's stakeholder engagement Stakeholder Engagement and Materiality Assessment Quantitative: Information on the standards, methodologies, assumptions and/or calculation tools used, and source of conversion factors used, for the reporting of emissions/energy consumption (where applicable) should be disclosed Reporting Framework and Scope A1.Emissions A2.Use of Resources Consistency: The issuer should disclose in the ESG report any changes to the methods or KPIs used, or any other relevant factors affecting a meaningful comparison Stakeholder Engagement and Materiality Assessment REPORTING BOUNDARY A narrative explaining the reporting boundaries of the ESG report and describing the process used to identify which Reporting Framework and Scope entities or operations are included in the ESG report.
-If there is
+MANDATORY DISCLOSURE REQUIREMENTS LOCATION OF DISCLOSURE GOVERNANCE STRUCTURE Disclosure of the Board's oversight of ESG issues; Stakeholder Engagement and Materiality Assessment • The Board's ESG management approach and strategy, including the process used to evaluate, prioritise and manage material ESG- related issues (including risks to the issuer's businesses); and Governance How the Board reviews progress made against ESG-related goals and targets with an explanation of how they relate to the issuer's businesses Governance REPORTING PRINCIPLES Materiality: (i) The process to identify and the criteria for the selection of material ESG factors; and (ii) If a stakeholder engagement is conducted, a description of significant stakeholders identified, and the process and results of the issuer's stakeholder engagement Stakeholder Engagement and Materiality Assessment Quantitative: Information on the standards, methodologies, assumptions and/or calculation tools used, and source of conversion factors used, for the reporting of emissions/energy consumption (where applicable) should be disclosed Reporting Framework and Scope A1.Emissions A2.Use of Resources Consistency: The issuer should disclose in the ESG report any changes to the methods or KPIs used, or any other relevant factors affecting a meaningful comparison Stakeholder Engagement and Materiality Assessment REPORTING BOUNDARY A narrative explaining the reporting boundaries of the ESG report and describing the process used to identify which entities or Reporting Framework and Scope operations are included in the ESG report.
+If there is a change in the scope, the issuer should explain the difference and reason for

-COMPLY OR EXPLAIN PROVISIONS LOCATION OF DISCLOSURE A. ENVIRONMENTAL A1 Emissions GD A11 Information on policies; and compliance with relevant laws and A1.Emissions regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous wastes KPI A1.12 Air Emissions Types of emissions and respective emissions data Waste Management Greenhouse Gas Emissions Greenhouse Gas Emissions KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and intensity KPI A1.33 N/A Total hazardous waste produced and intensity KPI A1.4 Waste Management Total non-hazardous waste produced and intensity KPI A1.5 Air Emissions Description of emission target(s) set and steps taken to achieve them KPI A1.6 Waste Management Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them A2 Use of Resources GD A2 A2.Use of Resources Policies on efficient use of resources like energy, water and other raw materials
+COMPLY OR EXPLAIN PROVISIONS LOCATION OF DISCLOSURE A. ENVIRONMENTAL A1 Emissions GD A1 Information on policies; and compliance with relevant laws and A1.
+Emissions regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous wastes KPI A1.12 Air Emissions Types of emissions and respective emissions data Waste Management Greenhouse Gas Emissions Greenhouse Gas Emissions KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and intensity KPI A1.33 N/A Total hazardous waste produced and intensity KPI A1.4 Waste Management Total non-hazardous waste produced and intensity Air Emissions Description of emission target(s) set and steps taken to achieve them KPI A1.6 Waste Management Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them

+A2 Use of Resources